pivotal/docs-platform-automation/docs/inputs-outputs.md

 #### Getting the `client-id` and `client-secret`

-Ops Manager will by preference use Client ID and Client Secret if provided.
+Tanzu Operations Manager will by preference use Client ID and Client Secret if provided.
 To create a Client ID and Client Secret

 1. `uaac target https://YOUR_OPSMANAGER/uaa`